PDXNode/pdxnode/talk-template.md

+# Talk Submission Template

-# The title of the talk
+## The title of the talk

 A 2-5 sentence description of the talk.
 If you've got a long demo of a bunch of modules, or higher level topic, it should be a long-form talk.
 Be prepared to accept questions at the end of the talk!

 Your aim is to get the audience interested in the topic, and to include any relevant material that'll pique their interest.
+Your talk doesn't necessarily have to be Node.js specific, we love it when people care deeply about their topic and are excited to share!

 Long-form talks should be 20-30 minutes long and you should plan to have slides.
+Also be ready for a few minutes of questions immediately following.

 ## Speaker <Your Name>